GeneaLabs/CodeStyle/README.md

 > Imperative programming is a programming paradigm that uses statements that change a program's state.
 In much the same way that the imperative mood in natural languages expresses commands, an imperative program consists of commands for the computer to perform.
 Imperative programming focuses on describing how a program operates.

+Static classes consisting of collections of static methods, also known as utility classes, are nothing more than a bunch of non-OOP helper methods grouped together.

 ### Constructors
 - Prefer many constructors of many public methods, when possible.
 - Use one primary constructor, along with multiple secondary (named) constructors that all make use of the primary constructor.